|<< Back to Safety and Health Information Bulletins - Table of Contents by Year

 The U.S. Environmental Protection Agency (EPA) provides information on how to safely use insect repellents.
 Information is located on-line in the U.S. EPA: How to Use Insect Repellents Safely page.

 Additional information on the safe use of insect repellents can be obtained from a question and answer document posted on the Centers for Disease Control's (CDC) Website.
-The document is titled CDC: Insect Repellent Use and Safety.
+The document is titled FAQ: Insect Repellent Use & Safety.

 The National Pesticide Information Center (NPIC) provides useful contact information for persons with further questions on the use of insect repellents for mosquito control.